shivannis/xandr-docs-public/xandr-docs/articles/monetize/buying-strategies.md

 - EAP is an estimate of a bid that is likely to win about half of impressions, based on observing historical bids.
 - ECP is an estimate of a bid that is likely to win the impression from a given publisher, based on observing historical bids.

-These estimates are based only on Xandr bids in RTB auctions.
+These estimates are based only on Microsoft Advertising bids in RTB auctions.

 You have the option to set a minimum and maximum bid range as well as using the [Cadence Modifier and the Chaos Factor](cadence-modifier-and-the-chaos-factor.md) to modify your bid according to frequency and recency.
 You can also set a min/max bid here as well.